Kovan double murders: Discovery of the second victim and eyewitness accounts

 The police followed the blood trail, which stretched over 1 km and ended outside a house in Hillside Drive.
-The police were greeted by another corpse, that of an elderly man with a total of 27 knife wounds on his body, mostly at his head, neck and chest.
+The police were greeted by another corpse, that of an elderly man with a total of 27 knife wounds on his body, mostly at his head, neck, and chest.
 There were sock prints found in a linear path, stained in blood.
 A lane along Upper Serangoon Road and roads leading to Hillside Drive were closed by the police, leading to a massive traffic jam.
 Crowds also gathered around the house and where the first body was found.
 Both places were cordoned off for more than eight hours.

-Before the sighting at Kovan MRT station, there was an eyewitness - Salamah, a 28-year-old domestic helper from a neighbour's house - who earlier saw the younger victim, who was said to be the elderly man's son, clutching his bleeding neck wound and collapsed in front of the house, and she claimed she saw another man running out of the house and got into the silver car to make his escape, which ran over the man's body and caused it to be dragged under the car, culminating into the scene that horrified members of the public at the MRT station.
-Anthony Fabian, a 56-year-old caretaker of a nearby vacant, disused school building, also saw the suspected killer moving the car over the younger victim's body and dragged it under the car; he claimed that after seeing this, he tried to shout at the driver to alert him but failed to catch up.
+Before the sighting at Kovan MRT station, there was an eyewitness – Salamah, a 28-year-old domestic helper from a neighbour's house – who earlier saw the younger victim, who was said to be the elderly man's son, clutching his bleeding neck wound and collapsing in front of the house.
+She also claimed she saw another man running out of the house and get into a silver car to make his escape, which ran over the man's body and caused it to be dragged under the car, culminating into the scene that horrified members of the public at the MRT station.
+Anthony Fabian, a 56-year-old caretaker of a nearby vacant, disused school building, also saw the suspected killer moving the car over the younger victim's body and dragging it under the car; he claimed that after seeing this, he tried to shout at the driver to alert him but failed to catch up.
 These two people would become the prosecution's witnesses in the murder trial of the suspected Kovan double killer.